 I have excellent long-term memory.
 My short-term memory, however seems to have contracted polio at some point along the way.

-As far as non-fiction goes, I enjoy working through the ideas of Hannah Arendt, Jacques Derrida, Alain Badiou, and Giorgio Agamben.
+As far as non-fiction goes, I enjoy working through the ideas of Hannah Arendt, Jacques Derrida, and Gilles Deleuze.

 Spending an entire day going through archived Vanity Fair articles is a guilty pleasure of mine, although I never feel guilty about it when I do.
 I'm just really into hyperbole.